Ultimate Guide to Choosing Your Bridesmaids

 - If a bridesmaid doesn’t have anything nice to say, she should keep it to herself

-Your bridesmaids are there to help you, but there are some boundaries as to how far they can get involved in the wedding planning and how much you can expect from them.
+Your bridesmaids are there to help you.
+However, there are some boundaries as to how far they can get involved in the wedding planning.
+Moreover, how much you can expect from them.

 Official Job Description of a Bridesmaid